Tuplanolla/composition-98/notes.md

 # Notes

-The opaque region of the original image has the following colored areas.
+The opaque region of the original image has the following regions.
+Each region is marked with its area and possibly its primary color.

 ```
 ┌────────────────────────────────────────────────────────────────────────────┬─┐